whitestone-no/SegnoSharp/docs/running/vscode.rst

 .. note:: This guide is about Visual Studio Code (VSCode), *not* the regular Visual Studio

-Now that you have the source code you should first make sure that the ``data`` folder in the repository contains the correct files
+Now that you have the source code you should first make sure that the ``lib`` folder in the repository contains the correct files

 You should also make sure that you have the following extensions installed in VSCode: